 - Read this manual and all labels carefully, and follow the operating procedures described. - Never operate an ATV without proper instruction.
 Take a training course.
-Beginners should receive training from a certified instructor.
-Contact an authorized Polaris ATV dealer or call Polaris at 1-800-342-3764 to find out about the training courses nearest you. - Never allow anyone under 16 years of age to operate this ATV. - Never permit a guest to operate the ATV unless the guest has read this manual and all product labels and has completed a certified safety training course. - Always avoid operating an ATV on paved surfaces, including sidewalks, driveways, parking lots, and streets.
+Purchasers of a new Polaris ATV and their eligible family members are entitled to take the ATV RiderCoursesm.
+Contact ATV Enrollment Express at (800) 887-2887 or visit www.atvsafety.org for information on enrollment in the ATV RiderCoursesm. - Never allow anyone under 16 years of age to operate this ATV. - Never permit a guest to operate the ATV unless the guest has read this manual and all product labels and has completed a certified safety training course. - Always avoid operating an ATV on paved surfaces, including sidewalks, driveways, parking lots, and streets.

 - Never operate an ATV on a public street, road or highway, including a dirt or gravel road. - Never operate an ATV without wearing an approved helmet that fits properly.
-Always wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or jacket, and long pants. - Never consume alcohol or drugs before or while operating an ATV. - Never operate at excessive speeds.
-Travel at speeds appropriate for the terrain, visibility and operating conditions, and your experience. - Never attempt wheelies, jumps or other stunts. - Always inspect your ATV before each use to make sure it's in safe operating condition.
+Always wear eye protection (goggles or face shield), gloves, boots, a longsleeved shirt or jacket, and long pants. - Never consume alcohol or drugs before or while operating an ATV. - Never operate at excessive speeds.
+Travel at speeds appropriate for the terrain, visibility and operating conditions, and your experience.

+- Never attempt jumps or other stunts. - Always inspect your ATV before each use to make sure it's in safe operating condition.
 Always follow the inspection and maintenance procedures and schedules outlined in your owner's manual. - Always keep both hands on the handlebars and both feet on the footpegs of the ATV during operation. - Always travel slowly and use extra caution when operating on unfamiliar terrain.
 Be alert to changing terrain conditions.

 - Never operate on excessively rough, slippery, or loose terrain. - Always follow proper turning procedures as described in this manual.
 Practice turning at low speeds before attempting to turn at faster speeds.
 Do not turn at excessive speeds. - Always have the ATV inspected by an authorized Polaris dealer if it's been involved in an accident. - Never operate on hills too steep for the ATV or for your abilities.
-Practice on smaller hills before attempting larger hills. - Always follow proper procedures for climbing hills.
+Practice on smaller hills before attempting larger hills.

+- Always follow proper procedures for climbing hills.
 Check the terrain carefully before ascending a hill.
 Never climb hills with excessively slippery or loose surfaces.
 Shift your weight forward.
 Never open the throttle suddenly or make sudden gear changes.
 Never go over the top of a hill at high speed. - Always follow proper procedures for going downhill and for braking on hills.
 Check the terrain carefully before you start down a hill.
 Shift your weight backward.
 Never go down a hill at high speed.
 Avoid going down a hill at an angle, which would cause the vehicle to lean sharply to one side.
 Travel straight down the hill when possible.